Zero-shot Prompt-based Video Encoder for Surgical Gesture Recognition: Abstract

 \section{Abstract}

 { \textbf{Purpose}: Surgical video is an important data stream for gesture recognition.
-Thus, robust visual encoders for those data-streams is similarly important.\\ \textbf{Methods}: Leveraging the Bridge-Prompt framework, we fine-tune a pre-trained vision-text model (CLIP) for gesture recognition in surgical videos.
+Thus, robust visual encoders for those data-streams is similarly important.{ In order to produce a surgical gesture recognition system that can support a wide variety of procedures, either a very large annotated dataset must be acquired, or fitted models must generalize to new labels (so called ``zero-shot'' capability).
+In this paper we investigate the feasibility of latter option. }\\ \textbf{Methods}: Leveraging the Bridge-Prompt framework, we fine-tune{prompt-tune } a pre-trained vision-text model (CLIP) for gesture recognition in surgical videos.
 This can utilize extensive outside video data such as text, but also make use of label meta-data and weakly supervised contrastive losses.\\ \textbf{Results}: Our experiments show that prompt-based video encoder outperforms standard encoders in surgical gesture recognition tasks.
 Notably, it displays strong performance in zero-shot scenarios, where gestures/tasks that were not provided during the encoder training phase are included in the prediction phase.
-Additionally, we measure the benefit of inclusion text descriptions in the feature extractor training schema.\\ \textbf{Conclusion} Bridge-Prompt and similar pre-trained+fine-tuned video encoder models present significant visual representation for surgical robotics, especially in gesture recognition tasks.
+Additionally, we measure the benefit of inclusion text descriptions in the feature extractor training schema.\\ \textbf{Conclusion} Bridge-Prompt and similar pre-trained+fine-tuned{prompt-tuned } video encoder models present significant visual representation for surgical robotics, especially in gesture recognition tasks.
 Given the diverse range of surgical tasks (gestures), the ability of these models to zero-shot transfer without the need for any task (gesture) specific retraining makes them invaluable. }

 \keywords{Surgical Gesture Recognition, Prompt Engineering, Zero-shot learning, Cross-task learning}